mcpython4-coding/Documentation/mcpython/server/worldgen/map/AbstractChunkInfoMap.md

     This project is not official by mojang and does not relate to it.

-    class AbstractMap extends ABC
+    class AbstractMap extends IBufferSerializeAble,  ABC

-        Abstract map class holding information about a Chunk, in map-like formats Contains code for writing to saves, by default, does nothing
+        Abstract map class holding information about a Chunk, in map-like formats Contains code for writing to save, by default, does nothing

         variable NAME

+        variable VERSION

         static
         function init_on(cls, chunk) -> "AbstractMap"